jlidard/jlidard.github.io/_news/announcement_1.md

 inline: true
 ---

-I am fortunate to have recieved an <a href="https://www.research.gov/grfp/Login.do">NSF Graduate Reserach Fellowship</a>!
+I am fortunate to have recieved an <a href="https://www.research.gov/grfp/Login.do">NSF Graduate Research Fellowship</a>!